 When Kodak made Brownies, folks said, "Cheese!"
 Now the inventor of the Brownie camera has abandoned consumer photography altogether to focus on imaging for businesses.
-Kodak, which has staked its future on commercial printing, makes presses and imprinting systems, and technology to print documents, publications, and product packaging for corporate customers.
+Kodak, which has staked its future on commercial printing, makes presses and imprinting systems, as well as technology to print documents, publications, and product packaging for corporate customers.
 It also serves the motion picture industry with motion imaging products, services, and technology for studios, labs, and independent filmmakers.
-Founded in 1880 by George Eastman, Eastman Kodak emerged from bankruptcy in 2013 as a smaller company focused on commercial printing products and services after shrinking and restructuring its operations.
+Founded in 1880 by George Eastman, Eastman Kodak emerged from bankruptcy in 2013 after restructurings made it a smaller company focused on commercial printing products and services.

 In its January 2012 bankruptcy filing, Kodak listed more than 100,000 creditors and debts totaling $6.75 billion.
 The Bank of New York Mellon, which served as a trustee for other bondholders, was its top creditor with claims of more than $650 million.
 There were some well-known companies on the list, including Sony, Nokia, Wal-Mart, Target, Best Buy, OfficeMax, Disney Studios, and CVS Health.
 On the plus side, Kodak's more than $5 billion in assets included properties in New York, Colorado, and Oklahoma.
 The company emerged from Chapter 11 in September 2013.